MaryRithika/MaryRithika/README.md

 # Hi there 👋
-I am Mary Rithika Reddy Gade, currently pursuing a Master's degree in Computer Science at George Mason University, expecting to graduate in May 2025. 🎓 My journey in the professional world includes roles as a Software Engineering Intern at Darwinbox, Classroom Support Assistant at George Mason University, and Analyst Intern in Full Stack and Data Engineering at PurpleTalk. 💼
+I am Mary Rithika Reddy Gade, currently pursuing a Master's degree in Computer Science at George Mason University, expecting to graduate in May 2025. 🎓 My journey in the professional world  Classroom Support Assistant at George Mason University, and Analyst Intern in Full Stack and Data Engineering at PurpleTalk. 💼

 I am actively seeking exciting full-time opportunities in Software Development, Data Engineering, AI/ML, and Full Stack Development. 🚀 I’m passionate about solving real-world challenges through innovative software solutions and am always excited to collaborate with like-minded individuals.